Reading Leaf Removal Services

 Keep Leaves Out of Streets & Storm Drains: Reading's MS4 Stormwater Compliance Requirements

-Reading participates in the MS4 (Municipal Separate Storm Sewer System) program under the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
+Proper leaf removal is essential for compliance with Reading’s MS4 (Municipal Separate Storm Sewer System) permit, regulated under the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
 21).
-There is zero tolerance for leaves in streets, gutters, or storm drains, as this can lead to nutrient loading, oxygen depletion, and algae growth in local receiving waters such as Massachusetts Bay and nearby rivers and ponds.
-Residents must keep leaves off paved surfaces and comply with MassDEP Stormwater Management Standards.
-For more information, contact the Reading Department of Public Works or the Massachusetts Department of Environmental Protection.
+There is zero tolerance for leaves in streets, gutters, or storm drains, as decomposing organic matter can increase nutrient loading, deplete oxygen, and fuel algae growth in local waters such as Massachusetts Bay and nearby rivers.
+Residents must keep leaves off paved surfaces and follow MassDEP Stormwater Management Standards.
+For more information on stormwater compliance and best practices, contact:

 Reading Department of Public Works